Error while fetching details, please try login again.

 A person with advanced verbal or signing proficiency in their working languages, who adheres to the interpreter’s code of ethics and confidentiality, who can interpret effectively, accurately, and impartially both receptively and expressively, using any necessary specialized vocabulary, which is a neutral third party, who has been determined to be qualified by a formal certifying body.

-Language Access Coordinator (LAC)
+Language Access Coordinator

-The LAC manages the Translations Unit and serves as the first point of contact for language access needs.
+The Language Access Coordinator (LAC) manages the Translations Unit and serves as the first point of contact for language access needs.

 Language Services Incidents